 What is a Dental Filling?

 Dental fillings help us restore cavities and dental problems that would otherwise become highly problematic for our mouths.
 They are essentially used to “plug up” holes in our teeth left by decay, allowing teeth to remain healthy and continue functioning.

-Today, most fillings are generally made of body-friendly materials like amalgam (a mix of alloys like silver, mercury and tin), composite materials (resin, glass), porcelain ceramic and even gold porcelain.
+Today, most fillings are generally made of body-friendly materials like silver amalgam, composite materials (resin, glass), porcelain ceramic and even gold porcelain.
 Dental fillings can now be ‘tooth coloured’ meaning they match the colour of your tooth, making them less noticeable.

 When You Need a Filling…

 The only person who can really tell you if you need a filling is your dentist.
 They will need to examine your tooth closely, take x-rays and determine what work needs to be done to restore your tooth.